apostrophecms/apostrophe/packages/db-connect/docs/indexes.md

 await collection.find({ $text: { $search: 'tutorial' } }).toArray();
 ```

 In PostgreSQL, this creates a GIN index using `to_tsvector`.
-In SQLite, text search uses pattern matching.
+In SQLite, this creates an FTS5 virtual table kept in sync with the collection, providing proper tokenized full-text search with BM25 relevance scoring.

 ### Combined Options